 (Students ages 17 and under must be accompanied by their parent or legal guardian.
 RiverTunes will consider admitting students under the age of eight – on a case by case basis.
 Please contact us.)

 Meals: Includes the Sunday Welcome Dinner, 3 meals per day Monday-Wednesday and a Thursday Farewell Breakfast.
 Our caterer is The Blue Sun Cafe.
 Last year’s menu received rave reviews.
 Meal time is a fun and important social time to interact with fellow students and teachers.
 Enjoyment of the Open Mic also supports us in presenting and sharing what we’ve learned.
 Put simply, mealtime at RiverTunes is a groovy thing.
-Click on “Let’s Eat” here or on the FAQ side bar to see our menu for this year’s Camp.
+Click on “Let’s Eat” here or on the FAQ sidebar to see a sample menu for Camp.

 When Should I Register?